Rewriting Modulo Traced Comonoid Structure: Introduction

-The study of rewriting for traced categories with a comonoid structure is motivated by an important application, \emph{dataflow categories}~\cite{cazanescu1990new,cazanescu1994feedback,hasegawa1997recursion}, which among other applications represent a categorical foundation for the semantics of digital circuits~\cite{ghica2024fully}.
-It is also technically challenging, as it falls in a gap between compact closed structures constructible via Frobenius and symmetric monoidal categories (without trace) so `off the shelf' solutions cannot be currently used.
-In fact the gap between the kind of semantic models which use an underlying compact closed structure and those which use a traced monoidal structure is significant: the former have a \emph{relational} nature with subtle causality (e.g. quantum or electrical circuits) whereas the latter are \emph{functional} with clear input-output causality (e.g. digital or logical circuits) so it is not surprising that the underlying rewrite frameworks should differ.
+This paper is concerned with bringing string diagram rewriting techniques to a particular combination of the structures detailed above: \emph{traced categories with a comonoid structure} but without a monoid structure.
+This is motivated by a particular class of categories known as \emph{dataflow categories}~\cite{cazanescu1990new,cazanescu1994feedback,hasegawa1997recursion}, in which the comonoid structure is the Cartesian product; one application of string diagrammatic reasoning that exhibits a dataflow structure is the semantics of digital circuits~\cite{ghica2024fully}.
+The gap between the kind of semantic models which use an underlying compact closed structure and those which use a traced monoidal structure is significant: the former have a \emph{relational} nature with subtle causality (e.g. quantum or electrical circuits) whereas the latter are \emph{functional} with clear input-output causality (e.g. digital or logical circuits), so it is not surprising that the underlying rewrite frameworks should differ.

-A key feature of compact closed categories is that the Cartesian product, if it exists, is degenerate and identified with the coproduct.
+Reasoning with these categories is technically challenging, as it falls in a gap between compact closed structures constructible via Frobenius and symmetric monoidal categories without trace.
+For example, it is well known that if the Cartesian product exists in a compact closed category then it is degenerate and identified with the coproduct.
 Even without invoking copying, we will see how trying to perform rewriting in a traced category with a comonoid structure can also lead to inconsistencies.
 This is a firm indication that a bespoke rewriting framework needs to be constructed to fill this particular situation.

+Traced categories were considered by the aforementioned work on framed point graphs, but this requires rewriting modulo so-called \emph{wire homeomorphisms}.
+This style of rewriting is awkward and is increasingly considered as obsolete as compared to the more recent work on rewriting with hypergraphs; our work seeks to extend the latter work to apply to the traced comonoid case, by building on the results on hypergraph string diagram rewriting modulo Frobenius structure~\cite{bonchi2022string}, symmetric monoidal structure~\cite{bonchi2022stringa}, and settings equipped with a monoid structure~\cite{fritz2023free,milosavljevic2023string}.